 Take any popular R package on GitHub and look at how many people contributed code towards continuing development of that project.
 Chances are that many of them are not official collaborators.
 This week, we will learn how to contribute on github in such circumstances using forks.

-creates a new repoFirst, using your original account, create a new repo, and name it mkhist
+penguin creates a new repoFirst, using your original account, create a new repo, and name it mkhist.
+Keep it public.

 Unlike last week, you will not create any collaborators on this repo.